Peeragogy/Peeragogy.github.io/connectivism.md

 ### Newsletter or Feeds

 Feeds are very important (see earlier remarks about the Daily newsletter).
-You can use Twitter or a Facebook page, Downes uses email, also creates an RSS version through gRSShopper and sends it through Ifttt.com back to Facebook and Twitter.
+You can use Twitter or a Facebook page, Downes uses email, he also creates an RSS version through gRSShopper and sends it through Ifttt.com back to Facebook and Twitter.
 For the rest of us there is Wordpress, which you can use to [create an email news letter](http://www.wpbeginner.com/wp-tutorials/create-a-free-email-newsletter-service-using-wordpress/%20).
-Downs also suggests this handy guide on [how to design and build an email newsletter without loosing your mind](http://www.smashingmagazine.com/2010/01/19/design-and-build-an-email-newsletter-without-losing-your-mind/)!
+Downs also suggests a handy guide on [how to design and build an email newsletter without loosing your mind](http://www.smashingmagazine.com/2010/01/19/design-and-build-an-email-newsletter-without-losing-your-mind/)!

-Consider using a content management system and databases to put out specialized pages and the newsletter in an elegant way, but it requires a learning curve.
+Consider using a content management system and databases to put out specialized pages and the newsletter in an elegant way, but this requires a steep learning curve.
 Otherwise, use blogs / wikis.

 ### the Use of Comments